 Coffee shops, bars and restaurants

-We didn’t have a bad meal during our two weeks in Funchal so I would really recommend it if you are a big foodie (or like a coffee or glass of wine!).
+We didn’t have a bad meal during our two weeks in Funchal.
+I would really recommend it if you are a big foodie (or like a coffee or glass of wine!).
 These were my favourite places that we visited in each category:

 Loja do Chá This is a tea room in Funchal which serves brunch and afternoon tea (and coffee of course).
 It has a large outside seating area in a pretty and very quiet square, and is beautifully decorated inside.

 Bananas Pub I LOVED this bar set in a gorgeous square with an extensive drinks menu including delicious cocktails and the local drink Poncha.
-During our visit they had live music playing every night from about 7pm, and there was one musician in particular who was excellent.
+During our visit they had live music playing every night from about 7pm.
+While we visited there was one musician in particular who was excellent but all were good.

 Cocktail and music at Bananas Pub